arqueon/niri_hypr_qtile/README.md

        git clone https://github.com/arqueon/niri_hypr_qtile.git

-2. Copy the desired configuration files to your `$HOME` directory.
+2. Copy the desired configuration files to a newly created `dotfiles` directory your `$HOME` directory.

+3. Be careful, make a backup of everything, and from inside `dotfiles` run:

+    stow --adopt .

 3. Restart your window manager or log out and back in.